This Ultimate Home Renovation Guide provides you with helpful solutions and help you to steer clear of renovation scams!

 Additionally, your deposit payment is safeguarded against closure, winding up or liquidation of the company.

-Although it gives you added consumer protection, it doesn’t mean those companies without such accreditation are not reliable.
+Although it gives you added consumer protection, it doesn’t mean companies without such accreditation are not reliable.

 As a matter of fact, there are many renovation professionals who have delivered good workmanship and customer satisfaction even though they are not accredited under CaseTrust or RCMA.